-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 Request intake forms

-Streamline requests from across the company with workflows to standardise the intake process.
+Streamline requests from across the company with workflows to standardize the intake process.

 Create request forms for: